-This alternative allows analysts to compare a tailings site more isolated from existing communities while remaining adjacent to areas of active mining on the landscape.
+This alternative allows an evaluation of a tailings site that is more isolated from existing communities while remaining adjacent to areas of active mining on the landscape.

 Alternative 5 also allows for a comparison of the impacts of slurry tailings if placed in a flatter, alluvial setting instead of an upland wash or canyon.